 She remembers having to read a play every year in college.
 Referring to the text on the left pages and obscure footnotes on the right pages, she says with self-deprecating humor, “I marveled at these erudite notes, developing in the process my lifelong love for useless information.”

 She also remembers failing a grammar test because she didn’t know a gerund from an adverb.
 Her insightful teacher gave her a second chance:

 She gave me another test that required me to spot mistakes in a text and correct them.
 I got a perfect score, and when she asked me to explain how I did it I simply replied: ‘It sounds wrong.’
 From then on she just made me write, and I have been writing since.

 I have read in multiple sources that one of the best ways to learn to write well — and to speak well, for that matter — is to read, read, read.

-There are too many grammar rules to know or remember them all.
-And there are too many variations and exceptions to master what is right in every communication scenario.
+There are too many grammar rules and too many variations and exceptions to master what is right in every communication scenario.

 That’s why I offer free monthly tips to people who want to expand their understanding of what is considered conventional English: Killer Tips from the Ruthless Editor.

 And that’s why I’ve published a book: Grammar For People Who Hate Rules.
 It is short on rules and long on examples, underscoring what Ms. Ocampo found: You might not be able to recite a rule, but you’ll learn to recognize what sounds right.

 To fine-tune your writing and elevate your speaking to a new level, take a look at my book.
 It’s packed with examples of Standard American English.
 You’ll find it on Amazon, or you can order it at your favorite bookstore.Like it?
 Share it!